aorestr/alpargatify/telegram-bot/README.md

 - `/help` - Display available commands

 ### Key Technical Features
-- **User Authorization**: Whitelist-based access control - only authorized Telegram users can interact with the bot
+- **Group Authorization**: Bot only responds to commands from the authorized group chat - no individual user management needed
 - **Incremental Sync**: Efficiently caches your library and only fetches new metadata, reducing API load
 - **Rich Formatting**: Beautiful messages with emojis, years, and multiple genres
 - **Cover Art**: Album covers sent with random suggestions